 - Choosing more complex methods like 2FA to restrict and protect your accounts.

 Perhaps the most crucially helpful option is to sign up for IDShield.
 IDShield takes an active role in credit monitoring, bank account monitoring, and even monitors members’ phone numbers 24/7.
-We can detect stolen Social Security numbers for sale on the Dark Web, too.
+We can also monitor your Social Security number to ensure it’s not for sale on the dark web.
 If your data turns up anywhere it shouldn’t be, we alert you immediately and work with you to solve the problem.
 Check out IDShield’s identity theft protection plan.